 By mid-century, 13 campgrounds, 32 parks, 45 miles of trails, and 10 miles of scenic highways would be exposed to flooding due to levee overtopping during an event with a 1-percent annual chance of occurrence.
-Most of the exposed campgrounds and parks are owned and operated by
+Most of the exposed campgrounds and parks are owned and operated by the municipalities of Stockton (eight) and Lathrop (nine) in San Joaquin County, while the

 The sensitivity of recreation assets to flooding is low to moderate, depending on the degree of flood exposure.
-For example, minor flooding may only require temporary closure and cleanup of minor debris after floodwaters recede; however, regular or major flooding may completely erode or wash out trails, scenic highways, and campground facilities, prohibiting future use until repairs are made.
+For example, minor flooding may only require temporary closure and cleanup of minor debris after floodwaters recede; however, frequent or major flooding may completely erode or wash out trails, scenic highways, and campground facilities, prohibiting future use until repairs are made.